Gustrb/kramer/README.md

 Kramer is that old friend that we can ask the most ridiculous things and they always have a (equally as ridiculous) answer.
 So this is basically an AI wrapper, there is no magic in this.
-There are probably a million of those tools that do the exact same thing, but I enjoyed writing and intend on keep making it better and more usefull as the time goes by.
+There are probably a million of those tools that do the exact same thing, but I enjoyed writing and intend on keep making it better and more useful as the time goes by.

 ## Supported models